We recently visited the Oor Wullie Bucket Trail in Dundee to pay homage to a childhood favourite of mine – Oor Wullie, or Our William for non-Scots.

 Next stop was Dundee’s historic High School which can trace its origins back to 1239.

 Other than his mischievous grin and paint splattered dungarees ‘High School’ Wullie (who was designed by pupils from Dundee High), looked remarkably angelic.
 Anyone who knows the laddie knows he’s full of devilment.

 The McManus Gallery stands opposite Dundee High.
 Outside the gallery a statue of Robert Burns sits proudly on a plinth.
-Behind him our hero was lurking, with pea-shooter aimed at Scotland’s national bard.
+Behind him our hero was lurking, pea-shooter aimed at Scotland’s national bard.